netgen/ibexa-search-extra/docs/reference/spellcheck_suggestions.rst

     </arr>
   </requestHandler>

-At last, our fulltext search criterion has to implement the ``Netgen\EzPlatformSearchExtra\API\Values\Content\Query\Criterion\FulltextSpellcheck`` interface.
+At last, our fulltext search criterion has to implement the ``Netgen\IbexaSearchExtra\API\Values\Content\Query\Criterion\FulltextSpellcheck`` interface.

-Here's the example of a criterion which extends eZ's fulltext criterion and implements the required interface:
+Here's the example of a criterion which extends Ibexa CMS fulltext criterion and implements the required interface:

 .. code-block:: php